 Schedule Your Beverly Hills Consultation

-Please call 310-273-1663 to schedule your caring and individualized consultation with Dr. Orringer.
+Please contact us to schedule your caring and individualized consultation with Dr. Orringer today.
 He will be happy to discuss your options for potentially correcting failed or unsatisfactory implant reconstructions due to radiation or other causes.
 We proudly welcome patients from Beverly Hills, Los Angeles, Santa Monica, Hollywood, and Newport Beach, Northern California, as well as nationally and internationally.